How We Evaluate our Performance

 The Context of the School

-The Oaktree is located on the Hermitage estate, which is an area just outside Woking with a mixture of private and local authority housing.
+The Oaktree School is located on the Hermitage estate, which is an area just outside Woking with a mixture of private and local authority housing.
 There are several schools serving this community, in close proximity to one another.
-Parents are overwhelmingly positive about the high quality of education provided.
+The school is situated on the same site as The Hermitage School (junior).
+For the last two years there has been a low birth rate and families have started to come from a wider area.
+The low birth rate and poor Ofsted obtained by the attached junior school has resulted in low class numbers in reception for the last two years.
+Our past and existing parents are overwhelmingly positive about the high quality of education provided and as a result our school.

-Our school community is predominately of White British origin although there are a growing number of children from a variety of other backgrounds.
-The proportion of children in the school who come from minority ethnic backgrounds has risen slightly year on year.
-Many of these children are speaking English as their first language and consider themselves to be bilingual as opposed to having English as an additional language.
-The school has always valued the rich learning opportunities which can be derived from a celebration of cultural diversity; this is reflected in much of the school’s topic, lesson and special event planning.
+Our school community is predominately of White British origin although there are a growing number of children from a variety of other backgrounds especially European.
 As a leadership team we acknowledge the need to widen our children’s cultural understanding so that they learn to live in a multi-cultural society.
-To this end we work closely with our local Muslim community to organise visits and talks and celebrate within school the special events of our ethnic minority children.
+To this end we teach our children about Great Britain and a range of other countries.
+The children explore a variety of religions and work closely with our local Muslim community to organise visits and talks and celebrate within school the special events of our ethnic minority children.

-We have a small number of children eligible for Pupil Premium compared to national data.
+We have a small number of children eligible for Pupil Premium than the national figure.
 Our families tend to only meet the criteria because there has been a traumatic change in their lives such as a death in the family or a family break up.
 These families need a lot of support to enable the children to access learning and make progress.
-Looking at National data for EYFS and KS1 children in the PP category our children underachieve but in fact most children make good to outstanding progress.
+Looking at National data for EYFS and KS1 in the PP category our children achieve in line with national or above and most children make good to outstanding progress socially and academically.

 The leadership team of the school recognise that the children come to school eager to learn.
 There has been a rise in the level of attendance since the last inspection due a number of measures introduced by the school.
-Our attendance figures are good.
-Over the last 6 years the school absence levels have been lower than Surrey and National.
-The school persistent absence level is lower than Surrey and National.
-FSM children absence level is also below the Surrey and National level.
+Our attendance figures are now good and we are working towards improving this.
+Over the last 6 years the school absence levels have been below Surrey and National (2nd percentile).
+The persistent absence level is lower than Surrey and national.
+Disadvantaged children absence level is also below the Surrey and national level.
 With so many working parents on low incomes one of our on-going concerns is the amount of holiday taken in term time.
-We are working closely with our parents to ensure they understand the importance of their children not missing school.
+We are working closely with our parents to ensure they understand the importance of their children not missing school and advertising term dates well in advance.

-98% of our children have attended a preschool setting and therefore should show a high degree of school readiness.
-There are close links with pre-schools and nurseries to ensure smooth transitions.
-As a result the provision for our youngest children ensures we meet the specific needs and preferred learning styles of the children.
-We are confident that, due to the provision, our reception children now leave their first year as confident and independent learners, with their needs identified and targeted in order to allow continued progress as they move through the school.
+98% of our children have attended a preschool setting and therefore show a high degree of school readiness.
+Although our children come from over 20 pre-schools or nurseries we have established close links to ensure smooth transitions.
+As a result the provision for our youngest children has undergone considerable changes since our last inspection and is continually being adapted to meet the specific needs and preferred learning styles of the children.
+We are confident that, due to the provision, the vast majority of our reception children leave their first year as confident and independent learners, with their needs identified and targeted in order to allow continued progress as they move through the school.

-There are low levels of pupil mobility at the school.
-Many of our children move on to our partner junior school, The Hermitage.
-We are working closely together to ensure that identified groups of children continue to be targeted throughout their primary education.
-Transition projects are currently being carried out in Maths and Literacy to ensure that the provision children receive at The Oaktree is complimented as they move into Year 3.
+Although, we have historically had very low levels of pupil mobility at the school the last two years a number of families have moved to cheaper parts of the county to buy more affordable housing.
+The vast majority any of our children move on to our partner junior school, The Hermitage.
+We are working even more closely together to ensure that identified groups of children continue to be targeted throughout their primary education.
+Transition projects are carried out to ensure that the provision children receive at The Oaktree is complimented as they move into Year 3.
+As a result of The Hermitage School’s last Ofsted we are working even more closely together as school teams.

 Our school sets high expectations for behaviour and we work hard to ensure that our children learn the skills to become responsible citizens.
 We consider our children to be caring, courteous and polite and have respect for our school community and beyond.